What is PBR (Physically Based Rendering)? Everything you need to know

 • Emissive: Maps specify self-illumination color and intensity values, creating materials that emit light independent of scene lighting conditions.

-Three core components define PBR systems: shaders, texture maps, and rendering techniques
+Three core components define PBR systems: shaders, texture maps and rendering techniques

-3. What is the principles of PBR?
+3. What are the principles of PBR?

 Energy conservation governs PBR accuracy by ensuring reflected light